fatih462/ringbuffer/README.md

+# Ringbbuffer

 This project consists of two main parts.

 ### Thread-Safe Ring Buffer

 The ring buffer is designed so that multiple threads can access it at the same time.
 Critical sections are protected with locks.
 To avoid busy-waiting, I used signals and waits to manage the locking.
 Additionally, pthread_cond_timedwait is used to enable timed waits.

 ### Simple Network Daemon